 Unlike other applications, MDM impacts every part of an organization, making a tailored customer success offering critical.
 You need a vendor who can provide world-class support across multi-cloud, hybrid, and on-premises environments, with dedicated operations personnel to monitor and manage the health of the system, along with technical support engineers who help you quickly resolve issues.

 Unfortunately, cloud MDM vendors do not have a good reputation for providing the type of sophisticated support you need for running your enterprise workloads.
 Recent reports show that customer support from cloud MDM vendors have not improved over time.
 However, the story is not the same for Informatica.
 We’ve actively and consistently invested in customer success over the years.

 Making the Right MDM Decision for Your Journey

 I’ve given you a starting point for your MDM decision.
 But don’t forget about other proof points such as financial stability of the vendor, track record, time to value, and return on investment—you’d be wise to research them before you make a decision.

 MDM is an investment for the long term, and I hope this blog provides you enough insights to make the right choice for your MDM journey.
-You should also check out our virtual Intelligent Data Summit for Business 360—along with our keynote session and several technical and partner sessions, we have 8 sessions with real-world advice from customers who built a 360 view of their businesses.

 I would love to hear your point of view.
 Reach out to me on Twitter at @MDMGeek.
 Let’s stay in touch.